sea-bass/pyrobosim/docs/source/usage/path_planners.rst

 Adding New Planners
 -------------------

-The path planners in pyrobosim are delibrately designed to be extensible.
-So that you can add your own implementation for an exisiting planner type or even add a new planner type.
+The path planners in pyrobosim are designed to be extensible, so that you can add your own implementation for an existing planner type or even add a new planner type.

 For example:
 To add a new planner type called `NewPlanner`: